Tate Hagen earns first West Hancock wrestling title since 2001

-This past fall, Hagen was Iowa high school football’s leading rusher, and the main spark that led West Hancock to the Class 1A title.

-On Saturday Hagen became a champion again, winning the Class 1A 195-pound state title, for the Eagles’ first state wrestling title since head coach Mark Sanger won the championship back in 2001.
+On Saturday Hagen became a champion, winning the Class 1A 195-pound state title, for the Eagles’ first state wrestling title since head coach Mark Sanger won the championship back in 2001.

 Hagen erupted with joy as his 7-4 win came to an end.
 After leaping into Sanger’s arms, Hagen hopped the guardrail, and ran up into the stands to hug his family.